exonum/exonum-doc/src/get-started/what-is-exonum.md

 ### Bitcoin Anchoring

-Exonum provides [an anchoring service](../advanced/bitcoin-anchoring.md) to achieve the most complete security for light clients.
+Exonum provides [an anchoring service](../advanced/bitcoin-anchoring.md) to achieve the highest level of security for light clients.
 The anchoring service periodically publishes a hash digest of the entire blockchain state to the Bitcoin Blockchain.
 This makes it impossible to revise the transaction history or to supply different clients with differing versions of the blockchain,